adriantanasse/SOC-Portfolio/02-INCIDENT-RESPONSE-REAL-TIME/03-Phishing-Email-Attack/README.md

 ## 📌 Overview

-This report documents the detection and investigation of a phishing attack simulated using the Social-Engineer Toolkit (SET), where an attacker successfully harvested user credentials via a fake login portal.
+This project simulates a **real-world Security Operations Center (SOC) investigation**, demonstrating **detection** engineering, **threat analysis**, and **incident response** in the context of a **phishing attack**.
+The attack was conducted using the Social-Engineer Toolkit (SET), where a malicious actor successfully harvested user credentials through a spoofed login portal.

+The lab environment integrates **multiple security tools and techniques**, including:

-- A phishing page created with Social-Engineer Toolkit
+- A phishing page generated with the **Social-Engineer Toolkit (SET)**
-- A Python-based credential harvesting server
+- A **Python-based credential harvesting server** used by the attacker
-- Custom Wazuh rules (behavior-based detection)
+- **Custom Wazuh detection rules** focused on behavior-based threat identification
-- Network monitoring via Suricata
+- Network monitoring and alerting **powered by Suricata**

-The goal is to move beyond signature-based detection and identify attacker behavior patterns.
+Rather than relying solely on signature-based detection, this project emphasizes the identification of attacker behavior patterns, such as suspicious HTTP activity, credential submission events, and abnormal server responses, to improve detection accuracy and incident visibility.

 ## Attack Scenario
-1. A victim accesses a fake Nassau County login page
+1. A victim accesses a **fake Nassau County login page**
-2. The attacker runs a Python HTTP server to collect credentials
+2. The attacker runs a **Python HTTP server** to **collect** credentials
-3. Victim submits login details
+3. Victim **submits** login details
-4. Credentials are stored in an XML file
+4. Credentials are stored in an **XML file**
 5. Wazuh detects:
     - Suspicious Python HTTP server
     - Credential submission via POST requests